 The Weekend magazine, which she helms for the SouthtownStar, won second place in the lifestyle section category of the 2012 Illinois Press Association editorial contest.
 Judges said the section has appealing covers with “a nice mix of staff and columnists offering a 'something for everyone' approach.”

-After penning the weekly Hot Picks column of top events you won't want to miss since August 2009, she now compiles the Get Up and Go! feature, which includes events worth getting out of the house for and which appears Mondays to Fridays.
+After penning the weekly Hot Picks column of top events you won't want to miss since August 2009 for the SouthtownStar, she now compiles the Get Up and Go! feature, which includes events worth getting out of the house for and which appears Mondays to Fridays.

-Since 2001, Virtusio has profiled local musicians and previewed national acts performing in the Southland via her Gig of the Week, which originated in the FirstLook magazine (now Weekend on Fridays).
+Since 2001, Virtusio has profiled local musicians and previewed national acts performing in the Southland via her Gig of the Week, which originated in the FirstLook magazine (now Weekend on Fridays in the SouthtownStar).

 In 2007, she began penning a pro wrestling column for the SouthtownStar.
 A member of ChicagoProWrestling.com, she is considered the only print journalist to regularly cover pro wrestling in the Southland.